damonchen6886/Inventory_Management_System/Readme.md

 ## FIFO Compliant Inventory Management System
-a FIFO Compliant Inventory Management System that aims to simplifies the inventory management procedures of small retail business and provides analysis to support business decisions.
+A FIFO Compliant Inventory Management System that aims to simplifies the inventory management procedures of small retail business and provides analysis to support business decisions.